eclipse/epsilon-website/mkdocs/docs/faq.md

 ## How do I get help?

 Epsilon has a dedicated [forum](../forum) where you can ask questions about the tools and languages it provides.
 Whenever possible, please use the forum instead of direct email.
-We\'re monitoring the forum very closely and there is practically no difference in terms of response time.
+We're monitoring the forum very closely and there is practically no difference in terms of response time.
 Also, answered questions in the forum form a knowledge base, which other users can consult in case they face similar issues in the future, and an active forum is an indication of a healthy and actively maintained project (properties that the Eclipse Foundation takes very seriously).
 When posting messages to the forum we recommend that you use your full (or at least a realistic) name instead of a nickname (e.g. "ABC", "SomeGuy") as the latter can lead to pretty awkward sentences.

 ## How do I get notified when a new version of Epsilon becomes available?